freekdh/tree_ising_spin_model/README.md

 # Spin model exercise
 This repo is part of an exercise regarding ising model on tree graphs.
-The reason this can be done in O(N Log(N)) is because of the @lru_cache decorator which stores the previously calculated values.
+The reason this problem can be solved in O(N Log(N)) is because of the @lru_cache decorator which stores the previously calculated values (a dynamic programming implementation)

 # Installation
 I'm using python version 3.9.7